JoeyZ56/Terrific-Every-Design-frontend/README.md

 what form feilds do you want to be "required" to be filled out?
 Does he want the project grid and job request count?
 Logo?

+Form fixes:
+section 1.
+name not required or just change to company name

+section 2.

+modal manufacenur to modal number number of invertners not required (optional)

+section 3.

+location add file upload for photos of location

+Existing M.S.P.
+Manufacturer to optional

+section five optional, required for california